-Individual Class Projects and homework assignments:
+Individual Class Projects and homework assignments: 70% Mid-semester & Final assessment statement: 10% Class performance and attendance: 10% Final Project & Final Portfolio: 10%

-Final Project: 10%

-Class performance and attendance: 10%

-Final Portfolio: 10%

 All of class content and assignments will be posted to our class website on the OpenLab.
 There will be some in-class exercises as well as homework to be done outside of class.
 Assignments and homework can always be revised and re-submitted for a better grade.